Devstia/Devstia-documentation/docs/introduction/devstia-personal-web.md

 ::: warning Remove any prior **.dev.pw** certificates You should only have one instance of the **dev.pw** master certificate present.
 You will need to remove any prior **dev.pw** certificate(s) if you have an old one installed.

+* On Macintosh use the "Keychain Access" app.
+* On Windows type "Manage User Certificates" from the start menu.
 :::

 ### Use the .dev.pw TLD